 - Teams of educators based in existing DCPS or charter schools interested in addressing evidence-based instruction in early literacy or social and emotional well-being of secondary students

-- Participants who are able to commit 4 to 6 hours between each monthly full-day workshop to apply the tools with students and the school community, and to work with their team and CityBridge coach
+- Participants who are able to commit four to six hours between each monthly full-day workshop to apply the tools with students and the school community, and to work with their team and CityBridge coach

 The exact dates for Design Fellowship will be finalized in late fall.
 Fellowship workshops are on Thursdays once per month.